-Beyond that, here are the best Star Wars games to play for Android!
+With all that out of the way, here are the best Star Wars games you can still play on Android!

-Star Wars: Knights of the Old Republic is one of those legendary games that fans still speak highly of 15 years after its initial release.
-This is an epic RPG set in the Star Wars universe that has you playing a force-sensitive character feeling the pull from both the Dark Side and the Light Side of the force.
+Star Wars: Knights of the Old Republic (KOTOR) is one of those legendary games that fans still speak highly of so many years after its initial release.
+This is an epic RPG set in the Star Wars universe that has you playing a force-sensitive character feeling the pull from both the Dark Side and the Light Side of the Force.

-Keep in mind that this game was initially released for the Xbox and PC back in 2003, so the graphics haven't aged very well.
-But the gameplay is still fantastic, even on Android, and it's still regarded as one of the best games set in the Star Wars universe.
+Keep in mind that this game was initially released for the Xbox and PC back in 2003, so the graphics haven't aged well, but the gameplay is still fantastic, even on Android.
+It's still regarded as one of the best games set in the Star Wars universe.

 Star Wars Pinball 7

-While there's nothing that beats the real life lights and sounds of a proper pinball table, Star Wars Pinball 7 does a good job of recreating the action on your smartphone.
-Each table features sights and sounds from the movies including fun animations that just aren't possible in real life.
+While there's nothing that beats the real-life lights and sounds of a proper pinball table, Star Wars Pinball 7 does a good job of recreating the action on your smartphone.
+Each table features sights and sounds from the movies and includes fun animations that just aren't possible in real life.

 What's your favorite?

-Let us know your favorite Star Wars game in the comments, or which games you'd love to see ported to Android in the future!
+Let us know your favorite Star Wars game in the comments or which Star Wars games you'd love to see ported to Android in the future!

 We may earn a commission for purchases using our links.
 Learn more.